‘I’m so confused’: People without public defenders in Oregon speak out amid crisis

 He didn’t go easily.
 When the commission that oversees the public defense office failed to remove Singer on a 4-4 vote, with one absence, Oregon Supreme Court Chief Justice Martha Walters took the extraordinary step of firing all commission members.
 She then reinstated five of them and appointed four new members, who successfully voted to fire Singer.

 Williamson said the move was "shocking" and "vindictive."
-It also causes yet another delay in addressing the crisis as Singer is replaced, which doesn't help those in custody.
+It also causes yet another delay in addressing the crisis as Singer is replaced.

 Lost 'everything'